mojodna/mojodna.net/_posts/2009-05-20-updating-ruby-consumers-and-providers-to-oauth-10a.markdown

 ### Updating Ruby OAuth Consumers to 1.0a

-In order for things to work properly, you'll need to use a version of the OAuth gem that's at least _0.3.4.1_.
-For the time being, do this:
+In order for things to work properly, you'll need to use a version of the OAuth gem that's at least _0.3.4.1_ (0.3.5 was released on 6/3/09).
+To install it and check the version number:

 {% highlight bash %}
-$ sudo gem install mojodna-oauth -s http://gems.github.com/
+$ sudo gem install oauth
+$ oauth --version
 {% endhighlight %}

 Authorization code that once looked like this: